akira-io/hunter/docs/README.md

 ## What's New in the Documentation

+- ✨ **Markdown Editor** - Comprehensive guide to the markdown editing system with emojis, preview, and help
 - ✨ **Notifications System** - Complete guide to real-time and email notifications
 - 🎮 **Gamification** - XP, Levels, Badges, Rewards, and Leaderboards
 - 💬 **Advanced Chat** - Reply, Forward, Edit, Delete, Reactions, and more